personball/vz-generator/README.md

   - should check `"args"` in `.vscode/launch.json`, and strings in it will treated as tokens (whitespace will not parsed).
   - should commented out the line `dependsOn` of `build` task in `.vscode/tasks.json`

-`resgen` maybe problem on windows when develop with pure dotnet core with vs code, but visual studio should work (not confrim).
+`resgen` maybe problem on windows when develop with pure dotnet core with vs code, but visual studio should work (not confirm).

 ### Template Development